abpframework/abp/docs/en/Migration-Guides/Abp-5_0.md

 services.Configure<AbpMongoDbOptions>(x => x.UseAbpClockHandleDateTime = false);
 ```

+### Publishing Auto-Events in the Same Unit of Work

+Local and distributed auto-events are handled in the same unit of work now.
+That means the event handles are executed in the same database transaction and they can rollback the transaction if they throw any exception.
+See [#9896](https://github.com/abpframework/abp/issues/9896) for more.

+### Deprecated EntityCreatingEventData, EntityUpdatingEventData, EntityDeletingEventData and EntityChangingEventData

+`EntityCreatingEventData`, `EntityUpdatingEventData`, `EntityDeletingEventData` and `EntityChangingEventData` is not necessary now, because `EntityCreatedEventData`, `EntityUpdatedEventData`, `EntityDeletedEventData` and `EntityChangedEventData` is already taken into the current unit of work.
+Please switch to `EntityCreatedEventData`, `EntityUpdatedEventData`, `EntityDeletedEventData` and `EntityChangedEventData` if you've used the deprecated events.
+See [#9897](https://github.com/abpframework/abp/issues/9897) to learn more.

+### Removed ModelBuilderConfigurationOptions classes

+If you've used these classes, please remove their usages and use the static properties to customize the module's database mappings.
+See [#8887](https://github.com/abpframework/abp/issues/8887) for more.

 ### Removed Obsolete APIs

 * `IRepository` doesn't inherit from `IQueryable` anymore.
 It was [made obsolete in 4.2](https://docs.abp.io/en/abp/latest/Migration-Guides/Abp-4_2#irepository-getqueryableasync).